zesterer/tao/README.md

 ## Static typing

-Bread has a static type system and type inference.
+Tao has a static type system and type inference.
 It supports complex types such as functions and lists.
-Below are some examples of types that can be represented in Bread.
+Below are some examples of types that can be represented in Tao.

 - `Num` / `String` / `Bool`